unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 When the creature appears, it is under no compulsion to behave in any particular way.
 You can ask the creature to perform a service in exchange for payment, but it isn’t obliged to do so.
 The requested task could range from simple (fly us across the chasm, or help us fight a battle) to complex (spy on our enemies, or protect us during our foray into the dungeon).
 You must be able to communicate with the creature to bargain for its services.

 Payment can take a variety of forms.
-A celestial might require a sizable donation of gold or magic items to an allied temple, while a fiend might demand a living sacrifice or a gift of treasure.
+A celestial might require a sizable donation of gold or alien artifacts to an allied temple, while a fiend might demand a living sacrifice or a gift of loot.
 Some creatures might exchange their service for a quest undertaken by you.

 As a rule of thumb, a task that can be measured in minutes requires a payment worth 10000 credits per minute.
 A task measured in hours requires 1,00000 credits per hour.
 And a task measured in days (up to 10 days) requires 10,00000 credits per day.
 The GM can adjust these payments based on the circumstances under which you cast the spell.
 If the task is aligned with the creature’s ethos, the payment might be halved or even waived.
 Nonhazardous tasks typically require only half the suggested payment, while especially dangerous tasks might require a greater gift.
 Creatures rarely accept tasks that seem suicidal.